What Do Narcissists Do Once They Know They Lost You Forever

 Narcissists see this as redemption from a personal defeat.
 Their goal is to isolate you, ruin your self-esteem, and make sure you feel the full brunt of their narcissistic rage.

-This no-holds-barred behavior exposes the cruelty that was always hidden beneath their charm.
+This no-holds-barred act exposes the cruelty that always lay hidden beneath their charm.

 5. Playing The Victim: Rewriting The Story For Sympathy-Fishing